research

 Quantitative pain scales

 To separate the sensory and emotional components of pain, we use fast video-imaging, computation, and mathematics.
-We couple machine-learning based tracking with software and hardware development to develop mouse “pain scales”.
-Now that we have the ability to more objectively measure pain in mice, a new direction for our lab is to determine how the brain simultaneously generates both the sensation and emotional affect of pain.
+We couple machine-learning based tracking with custom software and hardware for quantitative mouse “pain scales”.
+We are currently using these tools to determine how the brain simultaneously generates both the sensation and emotional affect of pain.